-When we discuss web design and website testing, most of the times only two types of devices come to our mind- traditional computers (desktop/laptop) and portable gadgets (smartphones/tablets).
+When we discuss website design and website testing, most of the times only two types of devices come to our mind- traditional computers (desktop/laptop) and portable gadgets (smartphones/tablets).
 If a website is visible on computer and mobile browsers and there is no technical issue, the job is done.

 What most designers don’t even think about while testing a website are gaming consoles.
 Technology has progressed rapidly in last decade and almost all the current gaming consoles feature a browser and support internet connection.
 Office going audience may not use them for surfing purpose, but thousands of teen agers access websites from their gaming devices.